-CINCINNATI -- You may have noticed our temperatures are in the 60s Thursday -- and it's January.
-But we'll wake up to lows at 31 on Friday morning.
+CINCINNATI -- You may have noticed our temperatures pushed 70 on Thursday, even though it's early March, and we woke up to lows near 30 on Friday morning.

 "It's maybe just an old wives tale, but there's really no science behind that,” Davidson said.

 Davidson said if you haven't yet, it's not too late to get a flu vaccination.
 He also said although temperature change won’t necessarily make someone sick, it can affect people’s sinuses.

 "The temperature change doesn't necessarily mean there's an infectious disease in play though,” Davidson said.
 “Allergies can be in play, the drier air causes people problems during the winter seasons as well."